 Getting life insurance demands predicting and anticipating the future through concern for the financial safety of your dependents, family, and possibly friends.
 While it provides financial protection, many find that it’s unnecessary to cover themselves with a life insurance policy for their entire, remaining lives.
-Through term policies in increments—such as 15 years, 20 years, or 30 years—they can make smart decisions and secure savings.
+Through term policies in increments—such as 10-year terms, 15 years, 20 years, or 30 years—they can make smart decisions and secure savings.

 They decide to choose these more limited policies to save on premiums while receiving the right coverage to benefit dependents and loved ones.
 At the same time, they offer protection at key moments in their lives like when they are investing in a home or making other financial decisions according to a recent study.
 It’s in these moments that a 15-year policy, for example, shines as an attractive option.